wp-plugins/sem-external-links/readme.txt

 == Change Log ==

+= 6.4.1 =

+- External Links with querystring not being excluded by Domains to Exclude
+- Ensure http/https are stripped off exclude domains in External Links admin
+- Fix wrong parameter count in strstr warning for sites using PHP 5.2 or earlier
+- Fix subdomain logic when the subdomain is also used in the tld - co.city.co.us

 = 6.4 =

 - New setting to specify domain(s) to be excluded from any processing.  props Brian Wilson